-International Financing . . . . . . . . . . . . . . . . .
+International Financing . . . . . . . . . . . . . . .
 (3 cr.)
 Explores the new found importance and excitement of international financial management and highlights the new approaches in this field.
 Covers the theoretical foundations of international financial decisions, and the extensive applications of the theory to financial practice.
 The main objective is to develop critical thinking skills regarding the theory and practice of international financial management.

-International Economics . . . . . . . . . . . . . . . . .
+BUS 4351 Online Course International Economics . . . . . . . . . . . . . . . .
 (3 cr.)
 An analysis of contemporary topics in international economics involving international trade, international finance, open market macroeconomics, international trade blocks, labor migration, and capital flows including those resulting from operations of multinational firms.

-International Management . . . . . . . . . . . . . . . .
+International Management . . . . . . . . . . . . . . . . . .
 (3 cr.)

 A study of the challenges that confront the managers of organizations and individuals in global settings.

-Special focus on benefits from diversity that exists across international cultures, markets, economics, governments and organizations.
+Special focus on benefits from diversity that exists across international cultures, markets, economics, governments and international cultures, markets, economics, governments and organizations.
 A general overview of the process and effect of internationalization in contemporary business.